kartoza/docker-qgis-server/README.md

 Probably you will want to mount the /project folder with local volume that contains some QGIS projects.
-As you can see above, if no project file is specified, QGIS will try to server up /projects/project.qgs by default so if you are looking for an easy to share WMS/WFS url, simply call your project file project.qgs and mount it in the /projects directory.
+As you can see above, if no project file is specified, QGIS will try to serve up /projects/project.qgs by default so if you are looking for an easy to share WMS/WFS url, simply call your project file project.qgs and mount it in the /project directory.

 ```
 ./build.sh; docker kill server; docker rm server;
 docker run --name="qgis-server" \
     -d -p 9999:80 \
     kartoza/qgis-server:LTR